 If it is possible, the first thing to do is to move your vehicle to a well-lit, safe location.
 This location, ideally, will be a public location where you and the other driver are both visible to others.

-This is especially relevant if you’ve been hit from behind and you think you may have fallen victim to an accident which was staged.
+This is especially relevant if you’ve been hit from behind and you think you may have fallen victim to an accident that was staged.

 If your vehicle might create a roadway hazard, definitely move your vehicle, perhaps even onto a sidewalk.